brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Two things to note with the implementation:

 * While we intend `\id("hello", 1)` to work, currently the string-like pieces must actually have type `std::string_view` - `\id("hello"sv, 1)` does work and will produce the identifier `hello1`.
 * Injecting into a class template is currently very limited.
-Attempts to inject member functions will lead to linker errors and attempts to inject classes will fail.
+Attempts to inject member function definitions will lead to linker errors and attempts to inject nested class definitions will fail.
 Currently, this will require using `namespace_inject` to inject the entire class template specialization in one go.
 You can see this approach in action with the [type erasure example](#type-erasure).